dataArtisans/flink-training-web/devEnvSetup.md

 </p>

 <p>
-On the other hand, you can use Windows to do Flink development, and you can expect to only encounter minor issues.
+On the other hand, we've also had success doing training with Windows.
 But we do recommend you setup Cygwin so that you can take advantage of the bash scripts that come with Flink.
 </p>